molecule/molecule.github.io/_post/migraine-notes-and-findings.md

 ## POTS
+Here are some notes and blogs I found helpful when I got diagnosed with POTS

 https://chronicallysalty.com/2018/12/17/athletes-with-dysautonomia-tips-and-tricks-to-battling-pots/

 https://chronicallysalty.com/2019/03/06/the-levine-protocol-what-it-is-and-how-it-helps-pots/

 https://betterbythebeat.com/the-levine-protocol-for-exercising-with-pots/

+This is the best exercise program - it took me from completely housebound to able to walk a mile at a normal pace in about 9 months:

 https://www.dysautonomiainternational.org/pdf/CHOP_Modified_Dallas_POTS_Exercise_Program.pdf

+I did not like the Levine protocol, but here is information about it:

 https://betterbythebeat.com/how-to-calculate-your-levine-protocol-training-paces/
-Step 1: Find your Max Heart Rate (MaxHR): 220 – your age = 220 - 36 = 184
+- Step 1: Find your Max Heart Rate (MaxHR): 220 – your age = 220 - 36 = 184
-Step 2: Find Heart Rate Reserve (HRR): MaxHR – supine resting HR = 184 - 84 = 100
+- Step 2: Find Heart Rate Reserve (HRR): MaxHR – supine resting HR = 184 - 84 = 100
-Step 3: Multiple HRR by .75 (75% of HRR): 100 * .75 = 75.
+- Step 3: Multiple HRR by .75 (75% of HRR): 100 * .75 = 75.
-Step 4: Find Mid-Maximal Steady State (MSS) HR: 75% of HRR + Resting HR = 75 + 84 = 159
+- Step 4: Find Mid-Maximal Steady State (MSS) HR: 75% of HRR + Resting HR = 75 + 84 = 159
-Step 5: Find MSS pace: 5 bpm +/- MSS HR: 154 - 164
+- Step 5: Find MSS pace: 5 bpm +/- MSS HR: 154 - 164
-Step 6: Find base pace: Subtract 20 bpm from low end of MSS pace range: 154 - 20 = 134
+- Step 6: Find base pace: Subtract 20 bpm from low end of MSS pace range: 154 - 20 = 134
-Step 7: Find recovery pace: Less than your lowest base pace HR: < 134 Step 8: Find race pace: Multiply .95 by MaxHR: 184 * .95 = 175
+- Step 7: Find recovery pace: Less than your lowest base pace HR: < 134
+- Step 8: Find race pace: Multiply .95 by MaxHR: 184 * .95 = 175
-Step 9: Find Interval Pace: Anything higher than your greatest race pace value (but not more than your MaxHR!).
+- Step 9: Find Interval Pace: Anything higher than your greatest race pace value (but not more than your MaxHR!).
 175 - 184

 https://dropitlikeitspots.com/modified-levine-protocol/